codex-academy/JavaScript-foundations-for-modern-web-frameworks/MiniWidgets.md

 # Mini Widgets

-Here is a list of Mini Widgets you can try to improve your web development skills.
+Here are some Mini Widgets we will use to refresh your DOM web development skills.
 ## Guessing game

 Create a guessing game that gives users the chance to guess a number between 1 and 100.